-Lean, two-seat layouts and classic-roadster shapes are some of the shared traits between the Porsche Boxster and Jaguar F-Type, which are two of the purest sports-car designs on the market.
-But they take two very different design-and-engineering pathways to get there—and their behind-the-wheel personalities couldn't be more different.
-Likewise, the Porsche 911 carries a classic sports-car nameplate, but it's become a little more of a grand-touring car over time.
-Which holds as the best overall?
+Two of the purest sports-cars on the market today are the Porsche Boxster and the Jaguar F-Type.
+But they take two very different design-and-engineering pathways to get there—and their driving personalities couldn't be more different.
+Likewise, the Porsche 911 carries a classic sports-car nameplate, but it's become more of a grand-tourer over time.
+Which will come out as the best overall?

 The Boxster comes in three flavors: Boxster, Boxster S, and Boxster GTS.
 With the Boxster, you get a 2.7-liter flat-six engine rated at 265 hp and a 0-60 mph time of just 5.5 seconds, while the 3.4-liter in the S is good for 315 horsepower and 4.8 seconds.
 Opt for the Boxster GTS and you'll upgrade to 330 horsepower and 273 pound-feet of torque as well as a range of performance-focused suspension and appearance upgrades--and a 4.4-second 0-60 mph time.
 The F-Type comes in four different flavors, each with forced induction.
 There's a pair of supercharged V-8s, as well as a pair of supercharged V-6s--set apart by twin inboard exhausts, while the V-8 has quad exhausts, mounted outboard.
 The quickest of the bunch, the F-Type Coupe R, manages 0-60 mph in just 4.0 seconds and packs a 550-hp punch.